 Great visual presentation is important in all professions and industries.
 But when it comes to modeling, it’s an absolute must.
 Models need an impressive portfolio website to represent themselves online and distinguish themselves from others in the field.
 A high-quality online modeling portfolio can make all the difference - and we’re here to show you how to create one.

 Let’s start with some great news: you don’t need to spend a fortune to set up a modeling portfolio website.
 Even if you’ve never created a site before, you can learn how to make a portfolio yourself using a website builder like Wix.
 Wix’s tools and guidance to set up an eye-catching online presence that will boost your modeling career.

-This step-by-step guide will explain how to create a modeling portfolio, walking you through the various steps, from selecting the right template to showing off your full range of skills:
+This step-by-step guide will explain how to create a modeling portfolio, walking you through the various steps for this type of website, from selecting the right template to showing off your full range of skills as a model.

 How to create a modeling portfolio

 Before you get started on your modeling portfolio, dedicate some time for a bit of soul searching.
 Pinpointing your modeling type will help you narrow down and focus your portfolio, so that potential clients will be able to easily identify your area of expertise and assess whether you could be the right fit for the job.

 If you’re an experienced model, the chances are that you’re already rooted in a specific niche of modeling.
 For aspiring models, consider which area within modeling you’re interested in and best suited for.

 Look into each modeling type and its set of requirements.
 For example, while commercial models tend to vary in height, size and age, promotional models working at trade shows and other events are normally required to be friendly and approachable.
 Is your portfolio going to be clothing and fashion based?
 Or more focused on make-up work?